Restore An Old Car

 Read: Classic Car Tires

 Repairing or replacing the brake system is the most important part of any old car restoration.
-Take no shortcuts when rebuilding classic car brakes.
-If you notice a low brake pedal, it's probably a sign something is wrong.
+If you notice a low or soft brake pedal, it's a sign something is wrong.

 Read: Disc And Drum Brake Overhaul